yourpropertyexpert/PHPPerformance/README.md

 - In practice, ignore the first run, which may include some results from a point at which the docker service were still spinning up... so once you see the "done" message, hit "refresh" and use those instead.

-# What methods are currently there
+# What "ways" are currently there

 - Page: Simple loop
 - Page: Local function doing the iteration internally